ADN-DevTech/3dsMax-Python-HowTos/inbrowserhelp/README.md

 # HowTo: inbrowserhelp

-This sample shows how to open a page in the webbrowser from python
+This sample shows how to open a page in the webbrowser from Python

 ## Explanations

 The example creates a submenu in the Scripting -> Python3 Development menu, called Browse Documentation.
-Each menu item in this menu opens the platform browser in a location that may be useful to python developers.
+Each menu item in this menu opens the platform browser in a location that may be useful to Python developers.

 # Understanding the code